neillperry/Mind-The-Gap/README.md

   * *processes* - an array of integers that represent computer processes

 ## Problem
 A computer is given an array of processes to run.
-Running each cycle consume one cycle.
+Running each process consume one cycle.
 So for example, the array of [0, 1, 2, 3] will return the integer 4 denoting four cycles to run the four different processes.

 However - and this is the catch of the entire problem - the computer cannot run the exact same process unless there is a minimum gap between the last and current instance.
 There must be a gap of at least five spaces since the last time it ran that process.
 So if the user inputs the array of processes of [0, 1, 2, 3, 3] the computer will have to inject a *gap* of five between the first and second running of 3.
 In this scenario, the computer will process the array of [0, 1, 2, 3, 3] as [0, 1, 2, 3, -, -, -, -, -, 3], which equals 10 cycles for a five process array.